 OPG has the responsibility for the management and disposal of the used nuclear fuel and L&ILW generated by the Bruce generating stations and for the eventual decommissioning of these stations.
 These obligations on the part of OPG are recovered from Bruce Power through annual rent payments and volume based fees per the Bruce Lease and related agreements.
 Pursuant to the lease agreement, Bruce Power must return the two Bruce stations to OPG together, in a de-fuelled and de-watered state.
 As such, these de-watering and de-fuelling costs will not be funded by OPG.
-Further details on the 2015 amendments to these agreements are found in the section, General Development of the Business under the heading, Nuclear Business Development - Bruce Power Refurbishment and Bruce Lease Agreement.
+Further details on these agreements are found in the section, Description of the Business under the heading, Generation Operations - Nuclear.